 - Before shaping the crescent rolls ensure your garlic sage butter is brought to room temperature and your cheese is grated.

-- Roll each dough ball out into a 9-inch circle and cut it into 6 wedges.
+- On a floured surface, roll each dough ball out into a 9-inch circle and cut it into 6 wedges.
 I like to use my silicone scraper to draw my lines before making the cuts.

 - Take each triangle dough piece and roll it out a bit thinner and longer aiming for about a 1/8-inch thickness.